Non-continuation summary: UK Performance Indicators

 Chart 6 - Percentage of UK domiciled entrants who did not leave within 50 days of commencement not continuing in HE after their first year by academic year

 Chart 7 considers non-continuation rates across HE providers and plots both the indicator and benchmark.
-There is clearly greater spread in the reported figures for mature when compared to young entrants.
+There is clearly a greater spread in the reported figures for mature when compared to young entrants.

 Chart 7 - Percentage of UK domiciled full-time entrants who did not leave within 50 days of commencement not continuing in HE after their first year